ibm-cloud-docs/billing-usage/viewing_usage.md

 # Viewing your usage
 {: #viewingusage}

-You can view your {{site.data.keyword.cloud}} usage details, including a summary of estimated charges for all services and resources that are used per month in your organizations, from the Usage page in the console.
+You can view your {{site.data.keyword.cloud}} usage details from the billing and usage dashboard or from the Usage page in the console.
+Your usage details include a summary of estimated charges for all services and resources that are used per month in your organizations.
 {: shortdesc}

 ## Before you begin
 {: #view-usage-permissions}

 Ensure that you have the access that's required to view usage data for the resources.
-Access can be assigned at the account level or to individual resource groups and Cloud Foundry orgs.
+Access can be assigned at the account-level or to individual resource groups and Cloud Foundry orgs.
 * To view usage for all resources in the account, you need an access policy with the Administrator role on the Billing account management service.
 * To view usage only for specific {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) resources, you need the Viewer role on the resource group.
 * To view usage only for specific Cloud Foundry services, the Billing manager role must be applied at the org level.
 Billing managers can see the details for only the organizations in which they are assigned the Billing manager role.